raspberrypilearning/turtle-tracker/en/step_1.md

 title: What you will learn
 ---

+How to:
 + Use x and y coordinates in Scratch
-+ Use lists to store data
++ Use lists to store and import data
 + Use variables 'for this sprite only'

 --- /collapse ---